payeezy/google_pay/README.md

 | API Secret | Used to compute the HMAC.
 The HMAC is added to the request through the HTTP headers.|

 ## Sample Request Payload
-The following is an example of a FirstAPI request payload:
+The following is an example of a First Data API request payload:

 ```
 {  "currency_code": "USD",